Erich Hess (politician)

 Erich Johann Hess (/hɛss/ born 25 March 1981) is a Swiss businessman, truck driver and politician.
-Hess currently serves as a member of the National Council (Switzerland) for the Swiss People's Party since 2015.
+Hess serves as a member of the National Council (Switzerland) for the Swiss People's Party since 2015.
 He served as councillor in the city council of Bern between 2005 and 2010 and is currently serving a second term.
 He is also a former member of the Grand Council of Bern between 2010 and 2016 and between 2018 and 2020, where he was a member on the audit and justice committees.

 Further, Hess is vice president of the Swiss People's Party of Bern, executive director of the Swiss People's Party of Bern (Cantonal) and Honorary President of the Young SVP.

 Early life and education

 Hess was born 25 March 1981 in Bern, Switzerland.
-He completed an apprenticeship as truck driver and has not received any further formal education.
+He completed an apprenticeship as a truck driver and has not received any further formal education.
 He was often referred to represent the working class in the Swiss legislative.